-- More Freedom- It’s simple, less stuff equals more freedom.
+- More Freedom– It’s simple, less stuff equals more freedom.
 As mentioned before possessions can end up owning you.
-They are like anchors that keep us tied to our houses to store the items we buy and our jobs to pay for the possessions we have.
+Possessions are similar to anchors on a boat-they tie you down.
+They keep us tied to our houses to store the items we buy and they keep us anchored to our jobs to pay for the possessions we have.

-- Decreased Stress- The fewer possessions you own the less you have to worry about maintaining, paying, insuring, and repairing them
+- Decreased Stress– Having fewer possessions means less worry.
+You won’t have to worry about maintaining, paying, insuring, and repairing your belongings.

-- Improved Relationships- By being content with the things you own and not trying to “keep up with the Joneses” you allow yourself to be your true authentic self.
+- Improved Relationships– By being content with the things you have you allow yourself to be your true authentic self.

-How Minimalism Has Taught Us To Be Happy With Less
+7 Ways Minimalism Taught Us To Be Happy With Less

 Minimalism helps us create room for a simple lifestyle.
 We realize that by owning less we are able to fully appreciate the things we do have.
 It also reminds us that we don’t need much to be happy.

 There are purchases in life that some people consider a necessity.
 It’s more of an addiction than a necessity as they have the false impression it will bring happiness.

 For bigger and more expensive items why not considering renting prior to

 For example: We love spending the day on a ski boat and heck we live just a mile from a gorgeous lake.
 But for us, that ski boat doesn’t provide the value to us that we need to make that purchase worthwhile.
 That makes this a perfect item to rent for those few times we need it.Minimalism isn't just about the 'stuff'Click To Tweet

 1. Minimalism Helps us Focus on Our Budget and Financial Goals